 The t (factor CRT coefficient) parameter within an oth array member represents the CRT coefficient of the corresponding prime factor, a positive integer.
 It is represented as the base64url encoding of the value's unsigned big endian representation as an octet sequence.
+The octet sequence MUST utilize the minimum number of octets to represent the value.

-5.3.3.
-JWK Parameters for Symmetric Keys
+5.4.
+Parameters for Symmetric Keys

-When the JWK kty member value is oct (octet sequence), the following member is used to represent a symmetric key (or another key whose value is a single octet sequence):
+When the JWK kty member value is oct (octet sequence), the member k is used to represent a symmetric key (or another key whose value is a single octet sequence).
+An alg member SHOULD also be present to identify the algorithm intended to be used with the key, unless the application uses another means or convention to determine the algorithm used.

-5.3.3.1. "k" (Key Value) Parameter
+5.4.1. "k" (Key Value) Parameter